 - Use open-ended questions to determine the patient's understanding of their condition.
-This will help you tailor the way you deliver the information and where you begin.
+This can help you tailor how you deliver the information and where you begin.

-- Check that the patient is able and willing to hear what you will say.
+- Check the patient is able and willing to hear what you're going to say.
 They may give you an opening to start the discussion, or they may try to avoid hearing what you are saying.

 - Most patients will indicate that they want full information, but some may shun information as a coping mechanism.

-- If patients do not want to hear details, you can offer to answer any questions in the future or speak to their family or friend.
+- If patients don't want to hear details, you can offer to answer any questions in the future or speak to their family or friend.

 - Use language appropriate to the patient's level of understanding.
 It can help to reflect the patient's words and body language.